12 Passive-Aggressive Behaviors and How to Handle Them

 8. Victim Playing

-Deflecting concerns by portraying themselves as the victim and blaming others.
+Deflecting responsibility by portraying themselves as the victim.

-How to handle it: Avoid taking the bait.
-Restate your perspective objectively without getting defensive.
+How to handle it: Avoid engaging defensively.
+Restate your perspective calmly and objectively.

 9. Intentional Mistakes or Poor Work

-How to handle it: Address it directly but withhold judgment - "This doesn't seem like your best work.
-What led to these issues?"
+How to handle it: Address it directly but without judgment: “This doesn’t seem like your best work.
+What challenges came up?”

 10. Public Embarrassment

-Making underhanded comments or gestures to embarrass you in front of others.
+Making underhanded comments or gestures in front of others.

-How to handle it: Don't react emotionally in the moment.
-Take them aside later to discuss it privately.
+How to handle it: Don’t react emotionally in the moment.
+Address the behavior privately later.

 11. Sulking and Withdrawing

-Pouting, withdrawing affection, or giving you the cold shoulder to express displeasure indirectly.
+Withdrawing affection or giving the cold shoulder to express displeasure.

-How to handle it: Avoid giving into the sulking and wait until they're ready to communicate directly.
+How to handle it: Don’t give in to the sulking.
+Wait until the person is ready to communicate directly.

-How to handle it: Don't engage in the gossip.
-Change the subject or remove yourself from the situation.
+How to handle it: Avoid engagement, change the subject, or remove yourself from the situation.

-"I've noticed you tend to make comments that come across as insults masked as jokes or compliments.
-While I understand you may not intend harm, it does negatively impact me and our relationship.
-Moving forward, I would appreciate if you could be more mindful and communicate directly if something is bothering you.”
+"I’ve noticed comments that sound like jokes but feel insulting.
+While I know you may not intend harm, it impacts our relationship.
+Please communicate directly if something is bothering you."

 Previous